(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 1. What's the difference between a backup drive and an external hard drive?

-A backup drive is a drive that is used specifically for backup.
-An external hard drive is a regular hard drive that you can use for backup or other purposes.
+A backup drive is specifically for storing backups, while an external hard drive can be used for both backup and other purposes.

 2. Should I choose a 500GB or 1TB external hard drive for backup?

-It depends on how much data you need to backup.
-If you have a lot of data, you should choose a 1TB external hard drive.
-If you have less data, you can choose a 500GB external hard drive.
-Besides, consider the price when making your decision.
+To determine the best external hard drive for your needs, consider the amount of data you need to back up.
+If you have a large amount of data, a 1TB external hard drive would be a suitable choice.
+However, if you have less data, a 500GB external hard drive would suffice.
+Additionally, take into account the price of the drive when making your decision.

 3. How do you backup a hard drive on Mac?